RealityVirtually2019/xable/README.md

 PROBLEM
-(inclusivity issues encountered in XR; compelling data on how many impacted)

 There are 650 million people, 10% of the world's population, with some form of disability.
 Imagine if you were one of them, with a hearing or vision impairment or limited motor skills trying to engage in an XR experience?
 What if you were among the 8% of men who have some form of color blindness and could not distinguish colors in the XR space?